RedstoneChicken/RedstoneChicken/README.md

 ### Hi there 👋

 I'm a Minecraft Bedrock developer who creates addons & resource packs!

-I also own a YouTube channel! _youtube.com/RedstoneChickenMC
+I also own a YouTube channel:
+youtube.com/RedstoneChickenMC

 <!--
 **RedstoneChicken/RedstoneChicken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.